trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 Next steps I'd like to take at some future point:

-- batch package listing and package instantiation in smaller batches to get RAM usage down to a few `GB`s.
+- batch package listing and package instantiation in smaller batches to get RAM usage down to a few `GBs`.
 - explore `nix` and garbage collection mechanisms to make it friendlier to large evaluations like `all-attrs.nix`